RAG app with Postgres and pgvector

 retrieved = cursor.fetchall()

 Here we connect to the database.
-Then we execute an SQL query to select document fragments from the embeddings table based on the retrieval condition and limit the results to the top 5 most relevant embeddings.
+Then we execute an SQL query to select document fragments from the embeddings table based on the retrieval condition and limit the results to the top five most relevant embeddings.

-Preparing the Query Template
+Preparing the query template

 rag_query = ' '.join([row[0] for row in retrieved])